Back to overview

 If you're an experience shop

-Fashion, lifestyle, home decor, jewelry, gifts—in these areas, agentic commerce has less of an influence on the purchasing process.
-When it comes to a personal purchase, such as the perfect birthday gift for a best friend, most people want to make the decision themselves.
+Fashion, lifestyle, home decor, jewelry, gifts—in these categories, agentic commerce tends to have less of an influence on the purchasing process.
+When it comes to a personal purchase, such as the perfect birthday gift for a best friend, the decision itself remains an important part of the shopping experience for many people.

-At the same time, even though discovery may increasingly take place in external interfaces in the future, the online store will not disappear from the customer journey.
+But even if Discovery may increasingly take place in external interfaces in the future, the online store will not disappear from the customer journey.
 Recent analyses, such as those by Adyen, show that these systems can serve as an additional channel for retailers to reach users with a high intent to purchase.
 At the same time, neutral chat interfaces do not automatically evoke the sense of familiarity, guidance, and brand identity that a store or brand website can convey.
-It is precisely this emotional aspect of the shopping experience that should not be underestimated, and it is a key reason why the store itself remains relevant even in the age of agentic commerce.³ Your own online store remains the place where trust, brand experience, and customer loyalty are built—and while external channels can complement this, they cannot replace it.
-For you as a retailer, this means above all that your online store must be compelling enough as an experiential space to justify visits—not just as a transactional channel.
+It is precisely this emotional aspect of the shopping experience that should not be underestimated, and it is a key reason why the store itself remains relevant even in the age of agentic commerce.³ External AI systems can generate attention and redirect users.
+However, trust, guidance, brand identity, and customer loyalty continue to be built primarily through direct contact with the retailer.
+For you as a retailer, this means above all that the online store must be compelling enough as an experiential space to justify visits—not just as a transactional channel.
 Personalization and inspiration are becoming more important, not less.

 Areas of Focus for Experience Shops: